QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 * 🤔 Protocols can be assigned to another port <small>(security)</small>

 * ✅ Ports can be "open", "filtered" <small>(firewall)</small>, and "closed"

+* 🍸 A port can, according to the protocol, receive TCP, UDP, TCP and UDP... messages.
 </div></div>

 <hr class="sep-both">